-SE Ranking features a strong collection of SEO-related tools, including current and historical position tracking, competitor SEO research, keyword suggestion tool, backlink explorer, and more.
+SE Ranking features a strong collection of SEO-related tools, including current and historical position tracking, competitor SEO research, keyword suggestion, a backlink explorer, and more.

-SE Ranking is hooked up with Zapier, which allows users to integrate more than 1,000 apps and provide a high level of automation between apps like Klipfolio, Salesforce, HubSpot, and Google Apps.
+SE Ranking is hooked up with Zapier, which allows users to integrate thousands of apps and provide a high level of automation between apps like Klipfolio, Salesforce, HubSpot, and Google Apps.

-At a beginner to intermediate level, SE Ranking is an effective SEO reporting tool.
+SE Ranking is an effective SEO reporting tool at a beginner to intermediate level.

 My Overall Rating: 4.4/5

-Having to purchase individual licenses for each SEO analyst or account manager adds up quickly and everything but the business license caps out at three users per account.
+Having to purchase individual licenses for each SEO analyst or account manager adds up quickly, and the users you can add are limited by the plan features.
 This makes scalability an issue.

 The ever-expanding “projects” feature covers everything from position tracking to backlink monitoring and social media analysis.

-Project features include Ad Builder, which helps craft compelling ad text for Google Ads, to Social Media Poster which allows agencies to schedule client social posts.
+Project features include Ad Builder, which helps craft compelling ad text for Google Ads, and Social Media Poster, which allows agencies to schedule client social posts.

 My Overall Rating: 3.6/5

-Though it is much more technical and requires more time investment to set up than most other tools on this list, it should be intuitive for staff who are familiar with Google Analytics.
+Though it is much more technical and requires more time investment to set up than most other tools on this list, it should be intuitive for staff familiar with Google Analytics.

-If you’re on the fence, GDS is completely free.
+If you’re on the fence, Looker Studio is completely free.

-A major upside to GDS is superior integration with other Google properties like Analytics, Search Console, Ads, and YouTube.
+A major upside to this software is superior integration with other Google properties like Analytics, Search Console, Ads, and YouTube.

-Like other reporting tools, it also allows third-party data integration, but the ability to query data from databases included MySQL, PostgreSQL, and Google’s Cloud SQL sets it apart.
+Like other reporting tools, it also allows third-party data integration, but the ability to query data from databases, including MySQL, PostgreSQL, and Google’s Cloud SQL, sets it apart.

-With proper setup, you can customize reports with important KPIs, pulling from lead information and customer information.
-For ecommerce clients, you can even integrate sales data.
+You can customize reports with important KPIs with proper setup, pulling from lead and customer information.
+For eCommerce clients, you can even integrate sales data.

-You can also create your templates, which better reflect your processes and can be shared across clients.
+You can also create your own templates that better reflect your processes and can be shared across clients.
 Google also has introductory video walk-throughs to help you get started.